filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### What does "terminating a sector" mean?

 When a committed capacity sector is added to the chain, it can upgrade to a sector with deals, extend its lifetime, or terminate through either faults or voluntary actions.
-While we don't expect this to happen very often on mainnet, a storage provider may deem it rational to terminate their promise to the network and their clients but accept a penalty for doing so.
+While we don't expect this to happen frequently on mainnet, a storage provider may deem it rational to terminate their promise to the network and their clients but accept a penalty for doing so.

 ### Does the committed capacity sector still need to be sealed before it upgrades to one with real data?